 Students enrolling late assume the risk of missing the deadline to receive a full refund of tuition.

 Textbooks and Materials

 Textbooks and materials can be purchased at the CSU Bookstore unless otherwise indicated.

 Funder, David C.

-Bryan J. Dik is an Associate Professor of Psychology at Colorado State University and co-founder and Chief Science Officer of jobZology, a CSU Ventures company that matches job seekers to employers using psychological assessment.
+Bryan J. Dik is Professor and Associate Chair of Psychology at Colorado State University and co-founder and Chief Science Officer of jobZology, a CSU Ventures company that matches job seekers to employers using psychological assessment.
 His research interests focus on work as a calling or vocation; purpose, meaning, religion and spirituality in career development; vocational interests; and career development interventions.
-He teaches courses in vocational psychology, personality psychology, and the psychology of religion.
-He is co-author of "Make Your Job a Calling" and co-editor of two other books.
+He teaches courses in vocational psychology, personality psychology, and the psychology